Edward V. Boursaud: Later years

-After the end of his presidency of Boston College, Boursaud returned to Italy and resumed the position of assistant secretary of the English-speaking assistancy for three years.
-Around this time, his health began to decline, and, he returned to the United States in 1890, initially going to Georgetown.
+After the end of his presidency at Boston College, Boursaud returned to Italy and resumed the position of assistant secretary of the English-speaking assistancy for three years.
+Around this time, his health began to decline, and he returned to the United States in 1890, initially going to Georgetown.
 On October 9, 1890, Boursaud became the rector of Woodstock College.
 He held this position until November 29, 1893, when his health began to significantly deteriorate.
-For a period of time, he became the socius to the provincial superior of the Jesuit Maryland-New York Province.
+He also became the socius to the provincial superior of the Jesuit Maryland-New York Province.

 In 1894, Boursaud was stationed at Saint Joseph's College in Philadelphia, Pennsylvania, as an assistant to the central director of the Apostleship of Prayer and as a staff member of the Messenger of the Sacred Heart, that organization's publication.
 When the apostleship moved to New York City, he moved with it.
 In 1895, Boursaud returned to Boston College served as the treasurer.
-The following year, he became a teacher of the lower classes and as a spiritual father at Boston College.
+The following year, he became a teacher of the lower classes and spiritual father at the school.

 Due to his failing health, Boursaud was sent by his superiors to Spring Hill College in Mobile, Alabama.
 When his health improved, he went to Frederick for a year as the instructor of the third year of probation.
-He then was stationed at the College of St. Francis Xavier in New York City and Saint Joseph's College in Philadelphia for a year each as spiritual father.
-After a time at Woodstock College, where he translated and edited a new edition of the Raccolta, he retired to the Frederick novitiate.
+He was then stationed at the College of St. Francis Xavier in New York City and Saint Joseph's College in Philadelphia for a year each as spiritual father.
+After a time at Woodstock College, where he edited a new edition of the Raccolta, he retired to the Frederick novitiate.
 In Frederick, he suffered several strokes and kidney disease.
 Boursaud died on March 19, 1902, at the Jesuit novitiate in Frederick, Maryland.
 His body was buried in the cemetery at Woodstock College.